orchardstreet/PAINT-pixels-burned/README.md

 Calculates number of $PAINT tokens burned through painting on the online collaboritive mural called, "Murall".
 Unofficial code.

-Can only calculate those burned on ETH at the moment, but not MATIC, so may be over half off right now.

 # Installation
 sudo apt install git nodejs